 The unremitting bull market the last couple of years has been very kind to the inverse volatility funds.
 Things will get rough at some point—these are not buy and hold investments unless you have a stomach of steel.
 Alternatively have an exit strategy or an effective hedge strategy in place.

 The medium term volatility funds invest in the 4 to 7 month VIX futures.
 They used to be a good way to bet on longer term volatility trends, or to hedge short positions in short term volatility.
 However starting in 2010 the contango in medium term VIX futures started being a significant drag on these funds.
 Recently that drag has been in the 2% to 3% per month range.
 See VIXCentral for the current numbers.

 I think these funds should be avoided.
-They either have very low upside potential or a failed strategy.
+They either have halted share creation, have a very low upside potential, or a failed strategy.

 Wednesday, November 4th, 2015 | Vance Harwood